ixian-platform/Spixi-Mini-Apps/apps/com.ixilabs.spixi.mini-apps-test/README.md

 ## 📌 Notes

-* **Callbacks like `onStorageData` and `onNetworkData` are dynamically reassigned** during tests.
+* **Callback `onStorageData` is dynamically reassigned** during tests.
 This is important for verifying individual operations in sequence.
 * Spixi requires data to be **base64-encoded before saving**, and **decoded after retrieval** using `btoa()` and `atob()`.
 * Network data can only be sent and received when the app is running within an active Spixi session.